+XX.
+Box, Capsule, or Panel Sign: A rectangular, square, or geometric enclosed metal cabinet containing a single or double translucent face plate.
+Internally or externally illuminated (typically via LEDs or fluorescent lamps).

 6. Building Sign: Any sign attached to any part of a building, as contrasted to a ground sign.
 Building signs shall include the following types of signs as defined in this section: Banner, Awning, Projecting and Wall.